 Disabled people are a diverse group: but loneliness is a common experience

 Living with a disability can create barriers to building social connections.
-Matt and Graham tell us their stories, and how the British Red Cross helped them turn things around.
+Graham tell us his story, and how the British Red Cross helped him turn things around.

-This has been such a challenging time - periods of lockdown, personal sacrifices and living with uncertainty has made the last 18 months hard for us all.
+The last few years have been such a challenging time - periods of lockdown, personal sacrifices, living with uncertainty and the cost-of-living crisis has made it hard for us all.

-But the pandemic has hit some social groups particularly hard.
+But it hit t some social groups particularly hard.
 Disabled people already faced barriers in daily life which made them more chronically lonely than non-disabled people.
-Even as the Disability Discrimination Act turns 25-years-old.
+Even as the Disability Discrimination Act is over 25 years old.

 While each disabled person is unique in terms of the personal circumstances they face, loneliness is a common and destructive factor.
 Getting the right support is so important.